OpenSILEX/opensilex/opensilex-doc/src/main/resources/how-to/modularity.md

-# Create a new opensilex module for development purpose
+# Create a new module for opensilex

-1. Create a directory in opensilex-dev directory with the name of the module, here {module_name}.
+1. Create a directory in ``opensilex-dev`` directory with the name of the module, here {module_name}.

 ```
 opensilex-dev